cloudmesh-community/book/chapters/in/AmazonAuroraDB.md

 #### Configuration

 Capacity Type: This attribute allows us to select between Provisioned, Provisioned (with Parallel Query Feature) and Serverless offerings.
 We will go with provisioned option in this example.

 DB Instance Class: This attribute allows to select the type of instance based on the need like small, medium or large.
 It defines the number of CPUs and RAM available to the DB server.

 Multi AZ - Deployment: Selecting this option means that Aurora will create a Read Replica in the a different availability zone.
-This can be used as a reader node for faster read performance and as a standy by in case the primary DB server becomes unaavailable due to some issue.
+This can be used as a reader node for faster read performance and as a standy by in case the primary DB server becomes unavailable due to some issue.

 #### Settings

-DB Instance Identifier : This will be a unique name that will be used for the writer DB node.
+DB Instance Identifier: This will be a unique name that will be used for the writer DB node.

-Master UserName and Password : These attribute define the master user and password for the DB that can be used to manage the database once created.
+Master UserName and Password: These attribute define the master user and password for the DB that can be used to manage the database once created.

-#### Step 5 : Configure Advance Settings - Network and Security
+#### Step 5: Configure Advance Settings - Network and Security

 This page will help configure some additional settings for the database.
 We will cover them in the next few steps.(see @fig:aws-aurora-advconfig-1)